 Remember the Rule of 1, 3, 6

-Age Steps For Testing Infant Hearing
+Age and Steps For Testing Infant Hearing

 - 1 Month – All infants should have their hearing screened